 My Wandering Dreaming Mind

-Includes a Note to Parents and Caregivers with more information on ADHD, self-esteem, and helping children focus on the positives.
+- Helpful Adult Guidance: Includes a Note to Parents and Caregivers with information about ADHD, self-esteem, and supporting children in focusing on the positives.

 978-1-4338-3183-6